 —Rex Mays and Ed Green

 The cops evacuate the rest of the school and form a perimeter.
 Van Buren says the hostage negotiator is coming.
-Robert Purcell, the father of one of the hostages, shows up.
-His daughter Meg needs an insulin shot.
-Vorgitch yells that he wants the police cars moved out, but one of the cars backfires, making a sound like a gunshot.
-Vorgitch begins shooting the hostages.
-When the cops storm the room, Vorgitch surrenders, and Green points his gun at Vorgitch's head.
+Robert Purcell, the father of one of the hostages, shows up after his daughter Megan, a diabetic, sends him a text message that she's in medical distress.
+Leon yells that he wants the police cars moved out, but one of the cars backfires, making a sound like a gunshot.
+Leon begins shooting the hostages, leaving four of them dead.
+When the cops storm the room, Leon surrenders, and Green points his gun at his head.